Viasat/halite/doc/jadeite/tutorial/halite_vending-j.md

 }
 ```

-This additional spec can be used to determine where a state is a valid initial state for the machine.
+This additional spec can be used to determine whether a state is a valid initial state for the machine.
 For example, this is a valid initial state.

 ```java
 {$type: tutorials.vending/InitialVending$v1, balance: #d "0.00", beverageCount: 10, snackCount: 15}
 ```

-The corresponding vending state can be 'extracted' from the initial state:
+The corresponding vending state can be produced from the initial state:

 ```java
 {$type: tutorials.vending/InitialVending$v1, balance: #d "0.00", beverageCount: 10, snackCount: 15}.refineTo( tutorials.vending/Vending$v1 )